BaconSoap/blog-leaflet-mapping/log.md

 - download stamen.js (curl  > src/stamen.js)
 - make basic index.html page with all references, a div for map, and #map style
 - commit
+- wrap in IIFE
+- DOMContentLoaded
+- addMarker()